-Capitalizing on this need to be validated, the "Self Help" industry has seen an influx of mediocre "experts" flood the marketplace with equally substandard products.
+Capitalising on this need to be validated, the "Self Help" industry has seen an influx of mediocre "experts" flood the marketplace with equally substandard products.

 Validation is a key component in human connectivity.
 Verification and validation is the process of products and services meeting the needs of its users.
 This is also known as recognition in the context of Human Resources.
-Award shows such as the Golden Globes, The Oscars and the Grammy's cater to this process of recognizing a job well done.
+Award shows such as the Golden Globes, The Oscars and the Grammy's cater to this process of recognising a job well done.

 For most of the workforce, verification and validation of a job well done comes in the form of promotions and bonuses.
 Service awards are presented for milestones, achievements and accomplishments.